Onitoheeb/monsterhive/README.md

 # React Template

 This is a React project template using webpack for Spck for NodeJS.
-This project template was made with the help of `createapp.dev`.
+This project template was made with the help of `createapp.dev`. oni

 ## Building and Running